XRPLF/xrpl-dev-portal/gatewayd.md

 ### List Hot Wallet Balances ###
 __`GET /v1/balances`__

-The hot wallet holds limited funds issued by the cold wallet, and the current balance thereof is represented as hot wallet balances.
+This method lists the funds that are held by the hot wallet, ready to be distributed to clients.

 Response Body: